-There are different thin diamond-like coatings on the market today, each holding different purposes for various applications.
-With many thin films sharing similar characteristics, it can be hard to find the right engineering solution for your business.
+There are various thin diamond-like coatings on the market today, each holding distinct purposes for various applications.
+With many thin films sharing similar characteristics, finding the right engineering solution for your business can be challenging.

 Learn more about Industrial Hard Carbon’s thin film and find out what sets it apart from other DLC coatings available to you!

-Holding a deep black color, Industrial Hard Carbon is an amorphous matrix created from layers of nano-crystalline diamond and nano-crystalline silicon carbide.
-The unique combination of these elements gives Industrial Hard Carbon its various properties, which sets it apart from other DLC coatings on the market.
+Holding a deep black color, Hard Carbon is an amorphous matrix created from layers of nano-crystalline diamond and nano-crystalline silicon carbide.
+The unique combination of these elements gives Industrial Hard Carbon the properties that set it apart from other DLC coatings on the market.

-And because IHC is conformal to substrates, it deposits evenly over all surfaces of a part or product.
+As IHC conforms to substrates, it deposits evenly over all surfaces of a part or product.

 IHC is characterized by extreme hardness, high wear resistance, high corrosion resistance, and high lubricity.
 Its hardness is less than or equal to >8.1 HM >, and it operates from -200°Celsius to less than 350° Celsius. significantly reduces wear resistance, protects the underlying substrate from most corrosive agents, can withstand less than 46,000 psi tensile and compressive stresses, and compressive strain of 0.17 percent.